WebDevStudios/custom-post-type-ui/readme.txt

 == Upgrade Notice ==

-= 1.18.1 =
+= 1.18.3 =
-Security fixes, internationalization details.
+* Misc code cleanup and some upsell details for premium products.

 == Installation ==